Help us to support the Tyne Kittiwakes

 - Everyone is welcome to contribute and there is a large audience who are very much interested in learning more about the famous colonies of Kittiwakes along the River Tyne.

 - Kittiwakes can become trapped or injured as a result of deterrents such as anti-bird netting or spikes.

-- You can help us look out for the Kittiwakes and report any concerns to us, so we can help when it is most needed.
-All help is very much appreciated.
+- You can help to look out for the Kittiwakes and report any concerns.